orlandoazu0709/Portfolio/README.md

 # Portfolio-Website
-A fun, minimalistic experiment using (almost) pure CSS for a fully responsive portfolio website.
+A fun, minimalistic experiment using pure CSS for a fully responsive portfolio website.